Relts/BetterAnchors/README.md

 - `/ba reset`: Resets all anchor positions and scales to their default state.
 - `/ba minimap`: Toggles the minimap icon on and off.
 - `/ba help`: Shows a list of ingame commands
+- `/ba version` or `/ba ver`: Shows the current version of BetterAnchors

 ## Anchor Frames